Clarity logoClarity logoClarity

 IRS Form 1099-PATR: Taxable Distributions Received from Cooperatives

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1099-PATR reports taxable distributions received from cooperatives; including patronage dividends, per-unit retain allocations, and other co-op payments.
-While it may not be as widely known as other 1099 forms, the 1099-PATR is essential for millions of farmers, ranchers, and rural business owners who do business with agricultural and other cooperatives across the United States.
+While it may not be as widely known as other 1099 forms, the 1099-PATR is useful for millions of farmers, ranchers, and rural business owners who do business with agricultural and other cooperatives across the United States.

 Cooperatives have been a cornerstone of American agriculture since the late 19th century.
 The cooperative model; where farmers pool resources and share profits based on how much business each member conducts with the co-op; was formalized in tax law through a series of acts, most notably Subchapter T of the Internal Revenue Code.
 Under Subchapter T, cooperatives can deduct patronage dividends paid to members, effectively passing the tax liability from the cooperative entity to its individual members.